 and I continued studying in my hometown of Rockville, Maryland with Amara and El Naar Haninah.
 I joined their student troupe and we eventually turned ourselves into the professional company Sahara’s Treasure.
 I danced in restaurants, theaters, and festivals, and organized charity fundraisers and haflas.
 I also studied with master instructors Yasmin, Azhia, and Veda Sereem.

 I became passionate about teaching.
 It was a chance to connect with women from all different walks of life and to share life experience.
 I loved being able to surprise students, many who had come into the classroom with no hope of learning how to dance, with their own successes.

 Health and fitness are important to me, so in 2008 I earned certification in Group Fitness from the American Council on Exercise.
 I’m also certified in Beginner Belly Dance Instruction in the Veda Sereem Technique.
 I’ve competed nationally and earned third place in the NorthEast Bellydance competition in Pennsylvania (2009), and first in the Personal Best competition of Ohio (2010).

+I live in Frederick, Maryland and am available to perform and teach at venues throughout D.C., Maryland, Virginia, and Pennsylvania.
 I love sharing my passion for the art with new people.
 Let’s make a connection!